 For one to develop physical capacity, they must be optimally exposed to the hard physical stressors of training.
 Training loads, specifically external training load, will be the main stressor of focus in regards to the reverse hyper.
 External training load (i.e. physical work) is critical in understanding the work completed and capabilities/capacities of the individual.
 Simply, defined as the amount of weight lifted in regards to weight training.

 It’s vital to understand training with NO progressive increase in external training load will NOT develop increased strength.
 All the high repetitions non loading back exercises (bird dog crunches, cat camel, etc.) do NOT develop strength.
+On the contrary, they do more harm than damage.
+Some injury attorneys from places like http://www.braininjurylawyersorangecounty.com/ affirm that doing so also sometimes lands you in the hospital.
 Strength development of the spine or any biological tissue requires a progressive increase in external loading.

 “…the use of very mild back exercises will do VERY LITTLE to increase the functional strength of the large and powerful muscles of the back.
 To strengthen the back, one must CHALLENGE the back muscle adequately and gradually INCREASE the TRAINING LOAD which work the back through its FULL FUNCTIONAL RANGE, otherwise THE BACK WILL REMAIN AS WEAK AS IT WAS and recurrence of back problems is inevitable.” – Mel Siff PhD, MSc